RK-47 Capsule Installation Instructions

 Also, never touch the capsule diaphragms!
 Hold the capsule by the edge only.

 First, clear your workspace to ensure that you have a clean surface to lay the capsule on.

 These capsules are usually wedged into their plastic cases with a short length of transparent plastic tube.
 This prevents the capsules from rattling around during shipping, but makes it trickier to unbox the capsule.
 To safely extract the capsule from its cases:

 - Remove the case lid.

-- Assuming the capsule is wedged in its case, rap one edge of the box against the table a few times, open end down (toward the table).
+- If the capsule is wedged in its case, rap one edge of the box against the table a few times, open end down (toward the table).
 The weight of the capsule will push the capsule out of the case partway.
 You need not slam the case against the table until the capsule flies out completely; rather, tap the case against the table just enough that you can then remove the capsule with your fingers.

 Prying the capsule out of the box with a screwdriver is not recommended.
 There is about a 33% chance that your screwdriver will slip and destroy the capsule's diaphragm.